1978 World Series of Poker

 The 1978 World Series of Poker (WSOP) was a series of poker tournaments held in May 1978 at Binion's Horseshoe, and was the first WSOP that was not a winner-take-all prize.

 Instead the tournament had a progressive prize structure, as follows 50 percent for the Winner then 20 for second, 15 for third, 10 for fourth, and 5 percent for fifth place.

-Preliminary events
+Events

+There were ten preliminary events at the 1978 World Series of Poker.
+Future Poker Hall of Famer Chip Reese won his first WSOP bracelet in the 1978 WSOP.

-Main event
+Main Event

 There were 42 entrants to the main event.
 Each paid $10,000 to enter the tournament.
-The 1978 Main Event was the first of its kind to pay prize money to any players other than the winner.
+The 1978 Main Event was the first edition of the tournament to pay prize money to any players other than the winner.
+Bobby Baldwin received half of the total prize pool for his win.
+Crandell Addington finished runner-up in the Main Event, which he did in the 1974 WSOP Main Event.